NinjaTyper/PythonLearning/README.md

 5. We will start on big project 2.
 Create your own trivia game!

 ## Lesson 6
+We will learn small things that can make your program better and more fun!

+1. Add sound
+2. Clear screen
+3. Make a bot to play a turn-base game.
+The NumberGame mini tournament

+## Lesson 7
-In Lesson 5, we will learn how to get data from the internet (social media, webpages, etc.)
+In Lesson 7, we will learn how to get data from the internet (social media, webpages, etc.)

-### Required Exercise for Lesson 5
+### Required Exercise for Lesson 7

 ### Bonus Exercise (optional)